ZRQ00/DFPediaSandbox/README.md

 - Load new JSON file
 - Add new item to local JSON
 - Edit current item in local JSON
+- HTML elements can be added to JSON file
 - Clear current JSON file. 🛑**IMPORTANT**🛑 Function removes all current items in local JSON